neijrr/nextcloud_passwords_handbook_ru/Administrators/Backups.md

 cd ${DATA_DIR}/appdata_${INSTANCE_ID}/passwords/backups;
 ```

-If you choose to add a backup file, you will have to rescan te app data directory afterwards to make sure it shows up in the backup list:
+If you choose to add a backup file, you will have to rescan the app data directory afterwards to make sure it shows up in the backup list:

 ```
 ./occ files:scan-app-data